 I. Establishment of Estates

-The people of the Duchy of Ursundova shall be divided into three separate Estates.
+The people of the Kingdom of Ursundova shall be divided into three separate Estates.
 Each estate shall be granted rights and privileges and each estate shall bear responsibilities.
 No person shall be denied entry or passage into any estate for reasons not established in law.